 8. Yield Prediction

-Chemical Reaction Yield: In any chemical reaction, the yield refers to the percentage of the reactants that is succesfully converted to desired product.
-For chemists, predicting this yield is crucial because a high predicted yield can save time and resources by guiding experiment planning, while a low yield might indicate an inefficient route Traditionally, chemists have used domain knowledge or trial-and-error to estimate yields, but modern machine learning methods can learn yield patterns from data and make fast predictions.
+Chemical Reaction Yield: In any chemical reaction, the yield refers to the fraction (often expressed as a percentage) of reactants successfully converted to the desired product.
+Predicting reaction yields is crucial for chemists; a high predicted yield can save time and resources by guiding which experiments to pursue, while a low predicted yield might signal an inefficient route.
+Traditionally, chemists have used domain knowledge, intuition, or trial-and-error to estimate yields.
+However, modern machine learning methods can learn patterns from data and make fast quantitative yield predictions.
+In this section, we explore how several machine learning models can be applied to reaction yield prediction.

 8.1 Recurrent Neural Networks (RNNs)

-Why using RNN ?
+Why using RNN for Yield Prediction?

 Key characteristics of RNNs

-• Sequence Awareness: RNNs process input sequences in order, which is useful in chemistry because the order of components (and the context they appear in) can matter.
+• Sequence Awareness: RNNs process input sequences in order, which is useful in yield prediction because the order of components (and the context they appear in) can matter.
 For example, an RNN can learn that a brominated reactan at the start of a SMILES might indicate a different reactivity pattern than chlorinated due to bromine being a better leaving group.

 RNN Diagram